Svenskithesource/qmusic/README.md

 An unofficial Python Qmusic API Wrapper.
 You can find the documentation [here](https://github.com/svenskithesource/qmusic/blob/master/CHANGELOG.md).
 It will keep working until Qmusic changes their api.
 In that case I will update it as soon as possible.

+If you have any further questions you can contact me on Discord: svenskithesource#2815

 ## Changelog